darkpalacestudio/manuals/chameleon/manual/06_configuration.md

 </div>

 ## Configuration files
-All DarkPalace Studio plugins are highly customizable by changing settings via the json configuration files.
+All Darkpalace Studio plugins are highly customizable by changing settings via the json configuration files.
 This includes changing some additional settings as well as creating custom themes.